 During the EU Mission to Turkey in November 2009, the Swedish Minister for Integration, representing the EU, and the Turkish Minister of Interior agreed to establish a regular dialogue on mobility, migration, asylum and visa between senior officers.
 The resumption of the formal negotiations on the Turkey-EC readmission agreement was noted 'as a positive step and their timely conclusion as a shared aim'.
 Apparently, Turkey is afraid of accepting obligations that will bring significant financial and administrative burdens for many years to come by concluding a readmission agreement without the perspective of full EU membership in the near future.
 Moreover, it does not want a visa facilitation agreement to interfer with rights Turkish nationals already have obtained under the Association Agreement and the Protocol.
 The key problem is application of rights.
-As the 'Visa Hotline Project' run by Union of Chambers and Commodity Exchanges of Turkey (Türkiye Odalar ve Borsalar Birliği - TOBB) and Economic Development Foundation (İktisadi Kalkınma Vakfı - İKV) together with Brussels' based NGO European Citizen Action Service (ECAS) shows, Turkish citizens have many problems with their visa applications to EU consulates in Turkey.
-The project received more than 1000 complaints in just two months, ranging from the amount of money requested, to documents that needs to be submitted and from the lack of facilities to treatment by consular staff (Z. Özler and M. Özsöz, 2010)
+As the 'Visa Hotline Project' run by Union of Chambers and Commodity Exchanges of Turkey (Türkiye Odalar ve Borsalar Birliği - TOBB) and Economic Development Foundation (İktisadi Kalkınma Vakfı - İKV) together with Brussels' based NGO European Citizen Action Service (ECAS) shows, Turkish citizens encounter many problems with their visa applications to EU consulates in Turkey.
+The project received around 1000 complaints in just two months ranging from the amount of money requested, to documents that need to be submitted and from the lack of facilities to treatment by consular staff (Z. Özler and M. Özsöz, 2010).
+Detailed information and some examples of complaints are presented in Annex J.